Geraldine Chacón

-Geraldine Patricia Chacón Villarroel (born 23 December 1993, in Caracas, Venezuela) is a lawyer, human rights advocate and student of Liberal Studies at the Universidad Metropolitana in Caracas.
-Chacón was declared a prisoner of conscience by Amnesty International who issued an urgent action calling for her immediate and unconditional release on 27 April 2018.
+Geraldine Patricia Chacón Villarroel (born 23 December 1993, in Caracas, Venezuela) is a lawyer and human rights advocate.

 Chacón was arrested by the Bolivarian National Intelligence Service (Servicio Bolivariano de Inteligencia Nacional, SEBIN) in the early hours of the morning of 1 February 2018, without warrants and under false pretenses.
 She was taken to El Helicoide for questioning and detained there.

 Legal orders for her release, issued by the Venezuelan judicial system, were ignored by the prison authorities.
+She was declared a prisoner of conscience by Amnesty International who issued an urgent action calling for her immediate and unconditional release on 27 April 2018.

 Chacón was finally conditionally released on 1 June 2018.

 Amnesty continues to consider her at risk and to appeal on her behalf.

 Education and career

 Geraldine Chacón was motivated to become a lawyer from an early age.

 At age 14, she participated in local city youth government.

 As of 2010 Chacón attended the Universidad Metropolitana (Metropolitan University) where she pursued a law degree.
 Her academic work included the study of 19th century etiquette and citizenship manuals for young people, written by Colombian author Pío del Castillo.

 She was an exchange student at the Institut d'Etudes Politiques de Paris (Sciences Po) in Paris, France in 2013–2014.

 She returned to Metropolitan University to complete her law degree and study Liberal Studies.
 She was a student in that program at the time of her arrest.

 On 9 April 2018, the Academic Council of the Metropolitan University published a statement in her support.

 She could not attend graduation to receive her law degree because she was in prison.

-Chacón worked as a litigation and court assistant in a legal firm, and as of 2016 in the Legal Consultancy for the Central Bank of Venezuela.
+Chacón worked as a litigation and court assistant in a legal firm, and in the Legal Consultancy for the Central Bank of Venezuela.